Jonah Who Will Be 25 in the Year 2000: Reception

+Critical response

 The film was favourably reviewed by Pauline Kael in The New Yorker: "The whole film is designed as a collection of little routines.
 Jonah is so ingeniously constructed that one can enjoy it the way one enjoyed Renoir's egalitarian films of the thirties, relating to each character in turn."

+Awards and nominations

 The film was selected as the Swiss entry for the Best Foreign Language Film at the 49th Academy Awards, but was not accepted as a nominee.